A complete guide to Edexcel A-Level Business

 Section A: Short data response

-A short business context followed by three or four questions of increasing length.
+A short business context followed by structured questions of increasing length.
 Expect a mix of definitions, calculations and short analytical answers.

 Tip